 This picture shows a culture that grew out a staph infection and a fungal infection called Malassezia

 The otoscope is an important tool that allows us to visualize the anatomy of the external ear canal, including the ear drum.
-It is also used to retrieve foreign bodies, usually foxtails, from the ear canal, and to check for tumors.
+It is also used to retrieve foreign bodies, usually foxtails, from the ear canal, and to check for tumors, cysts, and a ruptured ear drum (tympanic membrane).
 Ear infections are painful, and some pets need to be sedated before they let us examine their ears.

 There are different sized cones depending on the size of the ear canal.
 The cone in this picture is one of our smaller ones.

 A routine blood panel is performed to check for any systemic infection or underlying organ disease.
 We are looking for hormone diseases like diabetes and Cushing’s, along with internal organ problems and viral problems like FeLV and FIV.

 The blood panel is very thorough.
 This is the CBC, and it shows an elevated WBC count that could be a sign of infection